- What is a convenience store?

 The convenience sector is divided into five segments according to the type of ownership:

 - Co-operatives (eg The Co-operative Group, The Southern Co-operative)

 - Convenience multiples (convenience specialists and some supermarket based chains, eg Tesco Express, Sainsbury’s Local and McColls)

 - Symbol groups (eg SPAR, Londis, Premier)

 How many convenience stores are there?

-The total number of convenience stores stands at 47,294.
-This year we have seen a marginal increase in the number of convenience stores, up 1%.
+The total number of convenience stores stands at 46,161 (June 2015).
+This year we have seen a marginal increase in the number of convenience stores, up 0.9%.
 This increase is due to the continued growth of convenience multiples in particular, as well as an increase in the number of symbols and co-operatives.
 In addition, the number of unaffiliated independents and forecourts, which have been in long term decline, have stabilised in the last few years.

 The chart below shows the number of convenience stores by type in the UK: